dragstoll/proSenectute_sw_assistant/README.md

 To do list:
-- Make gradio app usable from the web for testing purposes
+- (not ok) Make gradio app usable from the web for testing purposes
-- Make sure that all documents in folder are being loaded and used for processing
+- (ok) Make sure that all documents in folder are being loaded and used for processing
-- create a button for clearing the input
+- (ok) create a button for clearing the input
 - make sure to print in a foldable window with all the chunks is has used for generation
-- alles auf Deutsch
+- (ok) alles auf Deutsch
 - Instruct RAG to reference to the document, page and text section that it refers to.
+- (ok) showing examples for questions

 - Define a template for the prompt: like "I am a new SW at Pro Senectute help me answer this question...
 (Mateo)
 - Test the example questions and save the output (Mateo)